userexperior-technologies/integration-guide/docs/ios.md

 - 3. a.
 For Objective-C

-            @import UserExperiorSDK;      // (For Swift 5.2 and above)
+            @import UserExperiorSDK;      // (For Swift 5.2 or above)
             #import <UserExperior/UserExperior-Swift.h>   // (For Swift 5.0 & 5.1)

 -  3. b.
 For Swift

-            import UserExperiorSDK   // (For Swift 5.2 and above) import UserExperior                    // (For Swift 5.0 & 5.1)
+            import UserExperiorSDK   // (For Swift 5.2 or above) import UserExperior                    // (For Swift 5.0 & 5.1)

 4. Add this call as the first line of your `application:didFinishLaunchingWithOptions:` method.